android/games-samples/unity/anr_plugin/README.md

 already integrated into Unity.

 ## Step 1: Run the sample
-Open the project in the [unity-anr-plugin](unity-anr-plugin) folder in your Unity Editor, inspect the code and run the project.
+Open the project in the [unity-anr-project](unity-anr-project) folder in your Unity Editor, inspect the code and run the project.

 # License